ncsu-landscape-dynamics/popsborder/docs/use_cases.md

 | 5 | Miami | Taiwan | Gladiolus | PROHIBIT |
 | 5 | RDU | Estonia | Aegilops | RELEASE |

+Example workflow is included in [Obtaining synthetic F280 records](synthetic_f280.md).

-### Will we intercept a new pest?
+## Will we intercept a new pest?

 Using a given system of border controls, will we intercept a new pest?
 In this case, we would modify the parameters how pests in shipments from a particular part of the world are added, e.g. by increasing their probability, based on another model projecting immersion of such pest.

-### How sensitive are our interception tests to level of infestation?
+## How sensitive are our interception tests to level of infestation?

 Given a specific set of import rules, how much pest needs to be present in the shipments for us to detect it?
 Additionally, how much pest needs